droglenc/NCMTH107/modules/ConfRegions_RevEx_Calcs.md

 ## Creatine Phosphate Concentrations
 <img src="zimgs/creatine_phosphate.jpg" alt="Creatine Phosphate" class="img-right">

 The table below contains the concentrations (International Units per liter) of creatine phosphokinase (an enzyme related to muscle and brain functions) in 36 male volunteers.
-Construct and interpret (including describing what is meant by "confidence") a proper confidence region for the population mean creatine phosphokinase assuming that the $H_{A}$ is a "greater than", $\alpha$=0.05, and $\sigma=40$.
+Construct and interpret (including describing what is meant by "confidence") a proper confidence region for the population mean creatine phosphokinase assuming that the H<sub>A</sub> is a "greater than", &alpha;=0.05, and &sigma;=40.

 ```
 121  82 100 151  68  58  95 145  64